microsoft/Application-Insights-Workbooks/Documentation/Parameters/Parameters.md

 ![Image showing the creation of a time range parameter](../Images/Parameters-Time-Settings.png)

-This is how the workbook will look like in read-mode.
+This is how the workbook will look like in read-mode, in the "Pills" style.

 ![Image showing a time range parameter in read mode](../Images/Parameters-Time.png)

 ## Referencing a parameter
 ### Via Bindings
 1. Add a query control to the workbook and select an Application Insights resource.
-2. Open the the _Time Range_ drop down and select the `{TimeRange}` at the bottom.
+2. Open the the _Time Range_ drop down and select the `Time Range` option from the Parameters section at the bottom.
 3. This binds the time range parameter to the time range of the chart.
 The time scope of the sample query is now Last 24 hours.
 4. Run query to see the results